Salmonellosis: Europe

 An outbreak of salmonellosis started in Northern Europe in July 2012, caused by Salmonella thompson.
 The infections were linked to smoked salmon from the manufacturer Foppen, where the contamination had occurred.
 Most infections were reported in the Netherlands; over 1060 infections with this subspecies and four fatalities were confirmed.

 A case of widespread infection was detected mid-2012 in seven EU countries.
 Over 400 people had been infected with Salmonella enterica serovar Stanley (S. Stanley) that usually appears in the regions of Southeast Asia.
 After several DNA analyses seemed to point to a specific Belgian strain, the "Joint ECDC/E FSA Rapid Risk Assessment" report detected turkey production as the source of infection.

 In Germany, food poisoning infections must be reported.
 Between 1990 and 2005, the number of officially recorded cases decreased from about 200,000 to about 50,000.

 Elsewhere

 In March 2007, around 150 people were diagnosed with salmonellosis after eating tainted food at a governor's reception in Krasnoyarsk, Russia.
 Over 1,500 people attended the ball on March 1 and fell ill as a consequence of ingesting Salmonella-tainted sandwiches.

-About 150 people were sickened by Salmonella-tainted chocolate cake produced by a major bakery chain in Singapore in December 2007.
+In Singapore about 150 people fell sick after eating Salmonella-tainted chocolate cake produced by a major bakery chain in December 2007.